 - 8 mini flour tortillas

-- 80g mature cheddar cheese, grated
+- 80g mature Cheddar cheese, grated

-- Fresh coriander (cilantro), chopped, to serve
+- Fresh coriander, chopped, to serve

 - Soured cream or guacamole, to serve

-How To Make Hairy Bikers Chicken Enchiladas
+How To Make Chicken Enchiladas

-Hairy Bikers Chicken Enchiladas Nutrition Facts
+Nutrition Facts

 - Serving Size: 1 enchilada (approximate)